 “Do you know what you should do to help the company meet its goals and objectives?”

 Your employees need to know how they personally fit into your overall business strategy.
-Employee survey questions need to allow employees to express how they contribute to these goals.
+It’s worth remembering that your plans may have changed considerably since March 2020, and your new objectives will need to be stated clearly.
+Your internal communication survey template should include questions that allow employees to express how they contribute to these goals.

 2. Peer to peer commitment